 Register at the club rooms, check out our visual displays and catch up with friends.

-Support our teams playing in the junior and senior competitions during the day and then enjoy the 150th dinner in the evening.
+Support our teams playing rugby during the day, join us for lunch and then enjoy the 150th dinner in the evening.

 Join the parade and be part of our team photo.
-Join us for lunch and catch up with friends.
+After the photo meet at the Clubrooms for lunch and catch up with friends.

 To help us with planning the weekend can you please complete the expression of interest form.